lneugebauer/nextcloud-cookbook/docs/faqs.md

 # FAQs

-## How to contribute

-Find more information on the [contribution page](./contributing).
+## Can I connect via http?

+No, a trusted SSL certificate is currently required to connect via https.

+## Is the app available in my language?

+If the app isn't available in your language yet, please have a look at the [contributing](./contributing#translations) page.
+The easiest way to contribute is to create a free Weblate account.

+## Why are my ingredients not calculated?

+Ingredients must follow the following specific format to be calculated.

+`<amount> <optional_unit> <name>`

-## How to share recipes
+## How can I share recipes?

-### Sharing with another Nextcloud User
+**Sharing with another Nextcloud User**

-Currently, the only way to share recipes is by sharing the Nextcloud folder from the Nextcloud Files app that contains all recipes with another Nextcloud user.
+You can share recipes by sharing the Nextcloud folder from the Nextcloud Files app, which contains all recipes, with another Nextcloud user.

-### Public sharing
+**Public sharing**

-At the moment it is not possible to share a public link to a recipe.
+Currently it's not possible to share a public link to a recipe.
+However, you can share recipes as text using the share button on the details screen.